ammarun11/ammarun11.github.io/_posts/2023-12-07-OKD-virtualization-part1.md

 first create namespace for our workspace vms and go to catalog oh look we've catalog VMs with datasource(datavolume) ready it, so now we can run vms more easy ~
 > DataSource/DataVolume objects are custom resources that are provided by the Containerized Data Importer (CDI) project.
 Data volumes orchestrate import, clone, and upload operations that are associated with an underlying persistent volume claim (PVC).
-Data volumes are integrated with OpenShift Virtualization, and they prevent a virtual machine from being started before the PVC has been prepared.
+Data volumes are integrated with OKD/OpenShift Virtualization, and they prevent a virtual machine from being started before the PVC has been prepared.

 ```
 oc create ns ammarun